 • exacerbation of the disease;

-• suspicion of a tumor formation;
+• suspicion of tumor formation;

-• risk of bleeding (with erosive form);
+• danger of bleeding (with erosive form);

 • severe general condition.